ericom-gideon/docs/docs/apps/backing_up_and_restoring_your_rails_db.md

 page_description: Knowledge base article to instruct users on how they back up and restore databases for Rails apps
 page_keywords:    rails database pg restore data export backup

-## Backing Up and Restoring Your Rails DB
+## Backing up and restoring your Rails DB

 #### Overview

 It is generally good practice to make sure you're keeping backups of your database.
 If you are running a large application with millions of users, it is imperative that you keep regular backups of your users' data.
 Ninefold provides an easy way to automate this process and since we don't currently charge for this feature, there's no reason not to enable it.

-If you are looking to move data from one app to another, please check out this awesome [KB article](http://www.ninefold.com/docs/apps/exporting_and_importing_postgreSQL_data) instead.
+If you are looking to move data from one app to another, please check out this awesome [KB article](../getstarted/exporting_and_importing_postgresql_data.md) instead.

-#### Backing Up Your Database
+#### Backing up your database

 Here's how - Go to the __Database__ tab on your app's page:

 Down near the bottom of the page you will find a section called __Scheduled Backups__ with an Enable button on the right.

-__Manual Backups__
+__Manual backups__

 Simply click __Backup Now_ button to back up your database manually.
-This is ideal for ifyou plan to redeploy your app, re-scale, or perform any other maintenance operation.
+This is ideal for if you plan to redeploy your app, re-scale, or perform any other maintenance operation.

-__Scheduling Backups__
+__Scheduling backups__

 Scheduling backups for your Rails app is now easier then ever through 3 automation methods being: hourly, daily, or the option of adding a Cron job.